 Traditional software development frameworks were based on sequential models (my outputs, your inputs), then feedback loops were added to formulate circular models (again from the start, but now faster and better) and later, it needed a mix of Einstein brain and Kung-Fu belts to fully understand the model (Toyotism, 6 Sigmas).
 The arrival of more “romantic” approaches such as the Agile Values and the Theory Of Constraints prepared the ground for the DevOps and the philosophy behind it: people over process over tools.

-In this constantly changing tech-driven world, each company needs to anticipate and adapt to market changes with speed, receiving not only faster, but continuous feedback loops in order to improve value to customers.
+In this constantly changing tech-driven world, each company needs to use powerful software, to anticipate and adapt to market changes with speed, receiving not only faster, but continuous feedback loops in order to improve value to customers.
 In this perspective, it seems that #DevOps is not merely a trend, but a valid answer to the business necessity.